|

 - Students that are "workers" - they are willing to work.
 They take advantage of recitations and office hours when they have questions.
 They appreciate the fact that the work is 100% prescribed and straightforward . . . nothing "out of left field".
 They do the work and perform very well on exams and in the course.
 It is this group of students that is"on the bubble" concerning graduate / professional school . . . . the structured TRQ / Exam Questions approach tips the scale.

 - The professor (like a coach) sets the schedule for learning new information and maintaining this information in the "learned state".
-I like the coach analogy - coaches "help", referees "penalize".
+I like the coach analogy - coaches "help" . . . . . referees "penalize" .
 Proir to implementing this "game plan," I was both coach and referee.
 It turns out that athletes can have great relationships with their coach, but mostly non-existent relationships with referees.
 So, the more "coach" a teacher becomes the more a student will view them as "helping and helpful."

-An added pleasure of this approach is that it makes homework help sites like Chegg, StudyPool, HomeworkDoer, Yahoo Answers, DoMyHomework123, etc. unnecessary.
 Students can keep their money because their classmates and school resources (tutors, TAs, professors) will be there to assist them . . . . now, that's a " true guide by the side. "

 |